 Disclaimer: We receive no compensation for our product reviews.

-TRAVEL CLOTHES FOR BEACH LOVERS
+TRAVEL CLOTHING FOR BEACH LOVERS

 Most off-the-rack bikinis don’t provide enough support for Mary, or don’t give enough coverage for her voluptuous figure.
 She loves the tankini from Curvy Kate because it’s flirty, fun, and flattering.
 The top supports her ample assets via a padded underwire bra designed to support cup sizes ranging from D to K. It also offers a slimming shape, with gathering at the sides that allows you to control how much skin you show.
 Freya’s Rumble Tropic Swimsuit is also underwired, with padded cups for extra plunge and support.
 We’re wild about the tropical paradise design, which features colorful pink flowers all around and a Leopard right in front.